jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 ### Attempt #2: messing with the return type

 Here again we are dealing with type assertions, this time explicit, with all the risks that come with them.
 TypeScript doesn't yet support control flow analysis to refine a parametric type: the type of the `record` is refined within the cases of the `switch`, but the same doesn't happen to the type parameter `R`.
-But even if that were the case, accessing with an index in `fs` breaks all ties with the type parameters.
-Like, for instance, `fs["n"]` which ends up with a type of `(v: number) => unknown` that is its constraint.
+But even if that were the case, accessing with a concrete index in `fs` breaks all ties with the type parameters.
+Like, for instance, `fs["n"]` which ends up with a type of `(v: number) => unknown`, that is its constraint.

 ```ts
 type NumberRecord = { kind: "n", v: number };